 No it doesn’t.
 Our “no-frills” approach allows you to grieve without the escalating worry of additional costs.
 Many of our families will hold a memorial or celebration of life service at a later date.
 By choosing a County Funerals direct cremation you are able to arrange a much more personalised memorial for your loved one, without the cost and pressures of a traditional funeral.

-Our Modern funerals start at £2,300.00 – please get in touch for a full quote
+Our Simple funerals start at £2,300.00 – please get in touch for a full quote

 County Funerals Traditional Funerals are price on application only.
 Please see our services options for an itemised price list to give you an idea or contact us for a full estimate.